 The Philips Innovation Award is an independent non-profit organisation that works in close cooperation with Philips.
 The organisation of the Award is led by a Board consisting of seven students from the Erasmus University Rotterdam.

 Who can participate?

-Participation is open for (teams with) students with an innovative idea or start-up.
+Participation is open for (teams with) students with an innovative idea or startup.
 If you have already started a business, your business should be younger than 3 years.
-The maximum age for participants is 30 years.
+All team members must be aged 30 or younger on the 1st of October 2022 .
 Read for more details Conditions of entry.

 Do I need to be Dutch?

 No. If you are an enrolled student (or have graduated within the last three years) at a school or University in the Netherlands you are welcome to participate.
 Please note that you are expected to visit a few events (e.g. the Innovation Market in March) to be able to win the Philips Innovation Award.
 Read for more details Conditions of entry.